facts101/tinyspatialecon/README.md

 # How it works
 1. Generate (assume m << n)
-1.1. m vendors
-1.2. n customers
+   m vendors and n customers
-3. Decide on vendor relocation scheeme (immediate vs stepwise*)
+2. Decide on vendor relocation scheeme (immediate vs stepwise*)
 4. Cycle over customers
 3.1.
 Decide if customer will shop or not
 3.1.1.
 Calculate distance to each vendor